Skip to main content

 This authoritative and comprehensive dictionary contains clear, concise definitions of approximately 3,500 key economic terms covering all aspects of the field.

-The Oxford Encyclopedia of Economic History
+The Oxford Encyclopedia of Economic History by

 Call Number: Oxford e-book